 Our treatment options offer a detoxification treatment, for those that have developed a psychological and physical addiction to their substance of choice.
 This service will provide high quality care and compassion to those going through a withdrawal process, which can be a dangerous process if done without professional medical care.

 Furthermore, Beachcomber recognizes that once the drugs are out of a person system; this is where the work begins.
-We offer a range of holistic therapy services such as Meditation, Yoga and Emotional Freedom techniques alongside one to one, group therapy and outpatient treatment to suit each person’s unique, individual needs, to help them towards a future without drug addiction.
+We offer a range of holistic therapy services such as Meditation and Yoga alongside one to one, group therapy and outpatient treatment to suit each person’s unique, individual needs, to help them towards a future without drug addiction.

 A full list of our services is: